Alfie Byrne: Early political career

 Byrne became an Alderman on Dublin Corporation in 1914.
 He was a member of the Dublin Port and Docks Board, a significant position for a politician from the Dublin Harbour constituency.
 In the records of the Oireachtas his occupation is given as company director.
 He was elected as MP for Dublin Harbour in a by-election on 1 October 1915, following the death of William Abraham, as a candidate of the Irish Parliamentary Party.
 The Easter Rising in 1916 was followed by the rapid decline of the Irish Parliamentary Party and the rise of Sinn Féin.
-At the general election in 1918 Byrne was defeated by a Sinn Féin candidate, Philip Shanahan.
+At the 1918 general election Byrne was defeated by a Sinn Féin candidate, Philip Shanahan.

-Byrne was elected as an Independent TD supporting the Anglo-Irish Treaty for the Dublin Mid constituency at the general election to the Third Dáil in 1922.
+Byrne was elected as an independent TD supporting the Anglo-Irish Treaty for the Dublin Mid constituency at the general election to the Third Dáil in 1922.
 From 1923 to 1928 he represented Dublin North.
 He was an elected member of Seanad Éireann, for a six-year term from 1928.
 He vacated his Dáil seat on 4 December 1928.
-He resigned from the Seanad on 10 December 1931, and returned to the Dáil in 1932.
+He resigned from the Seanad on 10 December 1931 and returned to the Dáil in 1932.
 He remained a TD until his death in 1956, representing Dublin North (1932–1937) and Dublin North-East (1937–1956).
 In several elections he secured more votes than any other politician in the country.